Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

-The `topology` part includes the information on `nodes` (assets) related to a starting asset, as well as the `edges` (relationships) which the starting assets are a part of.
+The `topology` part includes the information on `nodes` (assets) related to a starting asset, as well as the `edges` (relationships) which the starting assets are part of.
 The body response also includes the entities themselves in the fields `relationships` and `assets`, so it saves time in further retrieving the involved entities.

 In this case, the result is not significantly big, but it also can end up having dozens of assets and even more relationships (bi-directional relationships are represented by two relationships with opposite directions).